 - Check with local community centers, libraries, hospitals, and mental health organizations.
 Often, they have brochures and other resources to help connect people with therapists, and a therapist’s brochures usually specify their credentials and types of therapy they provide

-- Use online therapy finders to find lists of local therapists, and then check those therapists’ credentials on their own website or by calling their office to see if they use as strength-based approach
+- Use an online therapist directory to find lists of local therapists, and then check those therapists’ credentials on their own website or by calling their office to see if they use as strength-based approach

 Who Is Able to Provide Strength-Based Therapy?